tarantool/doc/doc/book/box/engines/memtx.rst

 Also inside the TX thread, there is an event loop.
 Within the event loop, there are a number of :ref:`fibers <fiber-fibers>`.
 Fibers are cooperative primitives that allows interaction with spaces, that is, reading and writting the data.
 Fibers can interact with the event loop and between each other directly or by using special primitives called channels.
-Due to the usage of fibers and cooperative multitasking, the ``memtx`` engine is lock-free in typical situations.
+Due to the usage of fibers and :ref:`cooperative multitasking <atomic-cooperative_multitasking>`, the ``memtx`` engine is lock-free in typical situations.

 .. image:: memtx/fibers-channels.svg

 To interact with external users, there is a separate :ref:`network thread <atomic-threads_fibers_yields>` also called the **IPROTO thread**.
-The IPROTO thread receives a request for the network, parses and checks the statement, and transforms it into a special structure—a message containing an executable statement and its options.
+The IPROTO thread receives a request from the network, parses and checks the statement, and transforms it into a special structure—a message containing an executable statement and its options.
 Then the IPROTO thread ships this message to the TX thread and runs the user's request in a separate fiber.